Python Turtle - Lesson 4

 22draw_poly(length, sides)

-• Predict what you think will happen.
+Predict what you think will happen

-• Did you predict:
+• Did you expect:

-• the program raising an error.
+• the program to show an error?

 input image